Authors of section

 4. Preoperative antibiotics

-Antibiotics should be administered well prior to the incision and also at intervals during the procedure or when the blood loss exceeds 2 liters.
+Antibiotics should be administered well prior to the incision and also at 2-hour intervals during the procedure.

 5. Spinal cord monitoring